ArenA-Crowds/Crowds/README.md

 This repository contains the Jupyter notebook scripts that correspond to the data analysis and the methodology described in this draft [paper](https://github.com/sonjageorgievska/Arena/blob/master/PaperOnSmoothing/draft-31052016.pdf).

 Because of the law for privacy preservation we are not allowed to publicly display the data, but provide a description of the data format [here](https://github.com/sonjageorgievska/Crowds/blob/master/density-estimation-version-2.md).
-An example of one line of the "fitted" input data fo ArenaDataAnalysis.ipynb and density_estimation.ipynb :
+An example of one line of the "fitted" input data for ArenaDataAnalysis.ipynb and density_estimation.ipynb :

 ```json
 {